LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/logical-operators.rst

 .. index::
    single: operator; boolean
+   single: boolean; expression, compound

+A **compound boolean expression** is a boolean expression built out of smaller boolean expressions.
 JavaScript allows us to create a compound boolean expression using the logical AND operator, ``&&``.
-A compound boolean expression is a boolean expression built out of smaller boolean expressions.

 The operator takes two operands, and the resulting expression is ``true`` if *both* operands are ``true`` individually.
 If either operand is ``false``, the overall expression is ``false``.

+.. admonition:: Example

    In English, the ``&&`` operator mirrors the use of the word "and" (hence the name "logical AND").
 A sentence like "Roses are red and violets are blue," is true as a whole precisely because roses are actually red, and violets are actually blue.

    On the other hand, the sentence "Roses are red and violets are green," is false as a whole.
 While roses are indeed red, violets are not green.

 Let's see how this works in code.